Flight Test and Evaluation Services:

 - HF transceiver, FM Marine and Public Service Band transceiver

-- Dual SATCOM (Iridium and Globalstar L/S-band data)
+- Dual SATCOM (Iridium and Globalstar L/S-band data) antennas

 - 3 pre-wired spare antenna positions (2 top/1 bottom)